lohszeying/api-task-assignment/README.md

 #### Tanstack

 Regarding usage of library, I started off with using Tanstack query.
 I have heard great things from colleagues about tanstack query, and have added tanstack query during work for one of my project, and have found it very useful.
-It comes with caching with `useQuery`, and we do not need to manually set loading and error state.
+It comes with caching and auto retry with `useQuery`, and we do not need to manually set loading and error state.

 Hence, I've also decided to add it to this assignment.
 I have also known about Tanstack router (in fact it's one of the option available when I start a React project with Vite), so I have also added it.
 This will be my first time using Tanstack router.